Shubham-Bhatiaa/ML_project/README.md

 ## Installation

 To run this application, ensure you have Python installed on your system.
-Then, install the required dependencies by running:
+Then, install the required dependencies by running the following commands:

 "pip install -r requirements.txt"